Garbaz/bachelor-thesis/thesis/draft.md

 ## Trace Space

 If our probabilistic program only contains sample expressions and no observe (or condition) statements, drawing samples from the distribution represented by it is as simple as just running the program as normal.
 However, if we were to do the same with a program that does contain observe statements, we would get samples that do not represent the actual distribution described by the program.
-We could even get samples with a likelihood of $0$, simply by the execution resulting in that sample containing observe statement that are impossible.
+We could even get samples with a probablity of $0$, simply by the execution resulting in that sample containing observe statement that are impossible.
 In general, a probabilistic program with observe statements does not directly function as a sampler for the distribution it represents.
-All it does is to produce random values and correctly calculate the likelihood of these values.
+All it does is to produce random values and correctly calculate the probablity of these values.

-And that is not even enough to directly apply the Metropolis Hastings (MH) algorithm to the problem of getting representative samples from out program, since to explore some space with MH we need to be able to pick some arbitrary point in this space and ask for the likelihood of it coming from the distribution.
+And that is not even enough to directly apply the Metropolis Hastings (MH) algorithm to the problem of getting representative samples from out program, since to explore some space with MH we need to be able to pick some arbitrary point in this space and ask for the probablity of it coming from the distribution.
 So if we were to want to explore the space of values output by our probabilistic program, we would have to be able to pick some value and ask the program how likely it would have been for it to return this value.

 However, there is a space for which our probabilistic program can answer this question necessary for applying MH, and that is the space of possible executions of the program.
-That is, if rather than running our probabilistic program normally and actually drawing a random value at each sample expression, accumulating the total likelihood of the execution in the process, we instead pick the value to be drawn at every sample expression beforehand and then run the program, we still get the correct total likelihood for this execution, but for a _trace_ of predetermined values.
+That is, if rather than running our probabilistic program normally and actually drawing a random value at each sample expression, accumulating the total probablity of the execution in the process, we instead pick the value to be drawn at every sample expression beforehand and then run the program, we still get the correct total probablity for this execution, but for a _trace_ of predetermined values.

 So a trace of a probabilistic program is simply some representation of all the evaluations of sample expressions that are encountered during some particular possible execution of the program.
 This trace can contain a different number of entries for different executions, if for example the number of times a sample expression inside a loop is encountered depends on a previous sample expression.
 And it can also be that the n-th sample expression we encounter during some execution is completely different from the n-th one we encounter during a different execution, if for example we were to sample from a normal distribution in one branch of an `if` and from a Bernoulli distribution in the other.
 So "picking" some actually valid trace for a probabilistic program at hand is not straightforward.
 And even if we have a valid trace, were we to make any changes to it, there is no certainty that the modified trace still represents a possible execution of the program.